Kiev offensive (1920): Polish advance

 The Polish advantage on the southern Ukrainian front caused a quick defeat of the Soviet armies and their displacement past the Dnieper River.
 Zhytomyr was captured on 26 April.
-Lieutenant Tadeusz Bór-Komorowski was among the Polish cavalry men recognized for valor.
+Lieutenant Tadeusz Bór-Komorowski was among the Polish cavalry men recognized for valour.
 Planes of the Polish Air Force caused panic in the enemy ranks.
 In a 26 April letter to Prime Minister Leopold Skulski, Piłsudski characterized the Bolshevik formations as "almost incapable of any resistance", strongly impressed by the extraordinary speed of Polish moves.
 Contrary to the Polish expectations, many towns had been taken without any opposition from the Red Army, whose units were quickly withdrawn by their commanders.
 Within a week, the Soviet 12th Army had become disorganized.
 The Polish 6th Army and Petliura's forces pushed the Soviet 14th Army out of central Ukraine as they quickly marched eastward through Vinnytsia.
 In Vinnytsia, from 13 May, Petliura organized his government and prepared further offensive in the direction of Odessa.

 The Soviet 12th Army evacuated from Kiev on 6 May.
 "Those beasts", wrote Piłsudski to General Sosnkowski on 6 May, "instead of defending Kiev, flee from there".
 The Polish offensive stopped at Kiev and the front was formed along the Dnieper.
-The combined Polish-Ukrainian forces under General Edward Rydz-Śmigły entered the city on 7 May.
+The combined Polish-Ukrainian forces under General Rydz-Śmigły entered the city on 7 May.
 A bridgehead was established and reached 15 kilometers east of the Dnieper, which was as far as the Polish 3rd Army advanced.
 About 20,000 Red Army troops had been taken prisoner by 2 May.
 Only 150 Polish soldiers died during the entire operation.

 On 9 May, the Polish and Ukrainian troops celebrated the capture of Kiev with the victory parade on Khreshchatyk, the city's main street.
 Control over Kiev was given to the Ukrainian People's Republic and the Ukrainian 6th Division was garrisoned there.
 However, the military achievement turned out to be incomplete, as the Bolshevik armies, contrary to Polish objectives, avoided decisive confrontations and had not been destroyed.
 While the Polish forces had been drawn deeply into the Ukrainian territory, the Soviets could not be made to participate in forced negotiations, as the Polish side had hoped.
 The Polish command soon felt compelled to transfer some of its units to the northern Belarusian front.